angular/router/CONTRIBUTING.md

 ## Running the Examples

 1. Start the development server with `gulp build watch serve`
-2. Open a browser and navigate to [http://localhost:8000/temp/examples/index.html](http://localhost:8000/temp/examples/index.html)
+2. Open a browser and navigate to [http://localhost:8000/examples/angular-1/hello](http://localhost:8000/examples/angular-1/hello)

 ## Development

 1. Install [Karma](http://karma-runner.github.io/) with `npm install -g karma`
-2. Install the cli for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
+2. Install the CLI for [Karma](http://karma-runner.github.io/) with `npm install -g karma-cli`
 3. Start karma with `karma start`
 4. Add new tests to the `test` folder.
 Be sure to give them an extension of `.spec.js`.

-## Code Style Guide

-* Use 2 spaces as tab, see `.editorconfig`